 Another challenge is focusing the effort to target individuals who are known to actually own a targeted system.
 Recruitment lists of registered vehicle owners cannot guarantee that the specific system was purchased unless it comes as standard equipment (few of these systems are currently offered as a standard feature).
 Screening to identify valid system owners can be difficult, but it is an important and necessary step.
 The pilot effort demonstrated that many individuals will call-in and attempt to complete the survey, but they may not in fact own a factory equipped system (Twenty-three percent of the individuals responding to the recruitment ads were invalid and did not own vehicles equipped with a system of interest).
 Some recruitment methods appear more prone to this type of activity than others; Internet and magazine recruitment, for example, generated many invalid cases.
-Recruitment materials should be specific about the types of systems desired in order to avoid confusion, and efforts to discourage opportunistic individuals to provide their Vehicle Identification Number).
+Recruitment materials should be specific about the types of systems desired in order to avoid confusion, and efforts to discourage opportunistic individuals who may lie simply to collect the reimbursement need to be incorporated (e.g., request individuals to provide their Vehicle Identification Number).
 Screener items should be developed that allow system owners to be quickly and reliably identified before individuals are administered the survey.